sevenecks/lambda-moo-programming/README.md

 There are a number of other files included in this repository.
 They are all scraped from various websites that continue to exist, somehow, to this day.
 Most are at least 15 years old.
 I have included them here for posterity, since losing them would be tragic.
 They are not HTML5, but my goal is to eventually convert them to HTML5, or perhaps to Markdown.

 # Usage

+There are two versions of each file.
+One is a markdown copy which is accessible on GitHub and one is an HTML version.

+## On GitHub

+To use this guide you simply need to open [MOO Programmer's Manual](/tutorials/moo-programmers-manual-updated.md).
+This version of the MOO Programmer's Manual lacks much of the formatting that the HTML5 version below has.
+It is great for quick perusal, but the HTML version is superior.

+## Locally

-To use this guide you simply need clone it and open [moo.html](moo.html) in your web browser.
+To use this guide locally you simply need clone it and open [/tutorials/src/moo-programmers-manual-updated](/tutorials/src/moo-programmers-manual-updated.html) in your web browser.

 ```bash
 git clone git@github.com:SevenEcks/the-new-moo-programming-guide.git